AIDASoft/podio/doc/templates.md

 With that in place it is now only necessary to call `_fill_templates` with the appropriate template name and the pre processed data.
 Note that for most templates this means that they have to be filled for each datatype or component individually.

-If additional preprocessing is necessary, it will be necessary to also add that to the the language specific generators.
+If additional preprocessing is necessary, it will be necessary to also add that to the language specific generators.
 The main entry point to the generation is the `process` method which essentially just delegates to other methods.

 ## Available information in the templates